pehcastro/cardenia-docs/play-2-earn/game-mechanics/citizen.md

 The 1st part of Cardenia City’s ecosystem are citizens.
 Citizens have a "time" to work.
 The time each citizen can work is defined by its overall rarity.
 Stamina is what makes each citizen able to work harder.
 Each trait rarity has a higher multiplicator of stamina that will give you an advantage in the overall calculation of how much you can work with that citizen.

-Each payday will be calculated by the **total amount of hours worked,** more hours worked = more **BUKZ**
+Each payday will be calculated by the **total amount of hours worked**.
+More hours worked = more **BUKZ**

-Every Citizen has **8 traits with 5 rarities**, each trait rarity will work as a multiply factor in how many hours you Citizen will be able to work.
+Every Citizen has **8 traits with 5 rarities**, each trait rarity will work as a multiply factor in how many hours your Citizen will be able to work.

 **The overall calculations are based on a % of rarity that you can find here:** [https://cnft.tools/cardeniacity](https://cnft.tools/cardeniacity)